 BONE AND BODY CLINIC, GOA

-By March 2020 we plan to go back to our roots, to Manipur, the place where the techniques that we use were developed and open a permanent health and wellbeing centre.
-This will allow us close access to the Manipuri masters, enabling us to further develop and expand our techniques in musculoskeletal realignment.
+Being in Heingang will allow us close access to the Manipuri maibas and maibis (doctors of the indigenous health system), enabling us to further develop and expand our techniques in musculoskeletal realignment as well as other specialities.
 We will be able to treat more serious conditions, learn techniques we have not yet begun to use, and expand our use of indigenous, plant-based medicines.

 We will also train the next generation of practitioners who wish to learn the Manipuri techniques and traditional health system, so they can in turn help more people benefit from this knowledge.

-The centre will be amid the rich medicinal flora of Manipur where we will grow our own medicines and organic food to further enhance treatment for our clients – the residents of Manipur as well as foreign visitors.
+The centre is amidst the rich medicinal flora of Manipur where we will grow our own medicines and organic food to further enhance treatment for our clients.